 AEL's capital resources are made up of Tier 1 and Tier 3 capital instruments.
-Tier 1 comprises fully paid ordinary share capital, fully paid share premium plus the reconciliation reserve (accumulated profits on a Solvency II valuation basis.)
-Deferred tax assets are considered Tier 3 Own Funds and are therefore removed from the reconciliation reserve.
+Tier 1 comprises fully paid ordinary share capital, fully paid share premium plus the retained profit and loss reverse (accumulated profits on a Solvency II valuation basis.)
+Deferred tax assets are considered Tier 3 Own Funds and are therefore removed from the retained profit and loss reverse.
 Tier 3 Own Funds can contribute up to 15% of the Solvency Capital Requirement and when combined with eligible amounts of Tier 2 items shall not exceed 50% of the Solvency Capital Requirement.
 The deferred tax asset in the AEL balance sheet is well below these thresholds and therefore is fully utilised within the Solvency Capital Requirement coverage, but is excluded from Own Funds eligible to cover the Minimum Capital Requirement.